solo-io/gloo/docs/content/guides/dev/building-and-deploying-gloo.md

 You can choose from [several Gloo Edge installation options]({{% versioned_link_path fromRoot="/installation/preparation/#deployment-requirements" %}}).
 This guide assumes you deploy Gloo Edge into a Kubernetes cluster that runs locally in [kind]({{% versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/#kind" %}}).

-1. **For `arm64` or `m1` machines only**: Use the Docker registry to upload and use images in kind.
-   1. If kind is already a different cluster, delete the cluster.
+1. Install `gloo` into the cluster, if not already present.
    ```sh
-      kind delete cluster
-      ```
-   2. Build a kind cluster by running the script from the Gloo Edge project.
-      ```sh
-      JUST_KIND=true ./ci/deploy-to-kind-cluster.sh
-      ```
-   Now, the Docker registry is located at `localhost:5000`.
-The docker registry runs the container with the image name `registry:2`.

-2. Install `gloo` into the cluster, if not already present.
-   ```sh
    glooctl install gateway
    ```
-3. Make the image accessible to the kind cluster.
+2. Make the image accessible to the kind cluster.
    {{< tabs >}}
 {{% tab name="x86_64" %}}
 ```sh